lukasz-madon/lukaszmadon.github.io/_posts/2010-11-02-making-tip-calculator-for-window-phone-7.md

 }
 ```

 To keep UI concise I have divided main Grid into 2 columns and 2 rows.
 After `OrientationChanged` event occurs bottom grid is set to next column.
-For the orientation changes the <a href="http://blogs.msdn.com/b/delay/archive/2010/09/28/this-one-s-for-you-gregor-mendel-code-to-animate-and-fade-windows-phone-orientation-changes-now-supports-a-new-mode-hybrid.aspx">Hybrid</a> animation do a nice job.
+For the orientation changes the [Hybrid](ttp://blogs.msdn.com/b/delay/archive/2010/09/28/this-one-s-for-you-gregor-mendel-code-to-animate-and-fade-windows-phone-orientation-changes-now-supports-a-new-mode-hybrid.aspx) animation do a nice job.

-That is all interesting things about code.<strong> Here you can download the solution</strong> <a href="http://hotfile.com/dl/83013028/ca2e326/TipCalc.zip.html">link</a> OR

 And here is a demo. (animations are a bit choppy because of emulator + recording software) ;)

 <iframe width="420" height="315" src="https://www.youtube.com/embed/3MNSn15ZefE" frameborder="0" allowfullscreen></iframe>

 Feedback and comments are welcome.